-More dangers loom after Guatemala volcano eruption kills 25 people
+More dangers loom after Guatemala volcano eruption kills 33 people

 Another 15 people have been hospitalized, including 12 children -- some of whom suffered severe burns, the health ministry said.

-Volcanic ash had spread in a 12-mile radius and winds could carry the cloud even farther, officials said. neighborhoods were covered with ash.
+Volcanic ash has already stretched across a 12-mile radius, and winds could carry the cloud even farther, officials said.

 Survivor Consuelo Hernandez told the disaster agency some of her relatives were buried.
 Images from the scene showed a firefighter weeping.